Skip to content

 int

 Number of threads for concurrent slice inference.
 Must be a positive integer.
 When the first slice returns oriented bounding boxes (OBB), Supervision probes additional slices until a non-empty result is found, then falls back to sequential processing for all remaining slices to avoid thread-safety issues in common OBB inference backends.
+When passing a rasterio-style dataset, tile reads are serialized via an internal lock regardless of this setting — model inference runs in parallel, but raster.read() is protected.
 Note: the first slice always runs synchronously regardless of this setting, so for grids with few slices (e.g. two-slice images) effective parallelism is reduced.

 1